Abhinav5050649/Abhinav5050649.github.io/README.md

 ## Client Image Building

-Navigate to the client directory and type "docker build -t <image_name> .".
+Navigate to the client directory and type "docker build -t {image_name} ."
 I have created an image named "21bcp134_client_ia2".
 You are free to use any name that you like.

 ![Creating Client Docker Image](./images/Pic_7.png)

 ## Server Image Building

-Now, navigate to the server directory and type "docker build -t <image_name> .".
+Now, navigate to the server directory and type "docker build -t {image_name} ."
 I have created an image named "21bcp134_server_ia2".
 You are free to use any name that you like.

 ![Creating Server Docker Image](./images/Pic_8.png)